GuoShi28/CBDNet/README.md

 * "Test_Patches.m" is the testing code for small images or image patches.
 If the tesing image is too large (e.g., 5760*3840), we recommend to use "Test_fullImage.m"
 *  "Test_fullImage.m" is the testing code for large images.
 *  "Test_Realistic_Noise_Model.m" is the testing code for the realistic noise mode in our paper.
 And it's very convinent to utilize [AddNoiseMosai.m](https://github.com/GuoShi28/CBDNet/blob/master/utils/AddNoiseMosai.m) to train your own denoising model for real photographs.

+## CBDNet Models
+* "CBDNet.mat" is the testing model for DND dataset and NC12 dataset for not considering the JPEG compression.
+*  "CBDNet_JPEG.mat" is the testing model for Nam dataset and other noisy images with JPEG format.

 ## Real Images Denoising Results
 ### DND dataset